 Bonnie McCune has been writing since age ten, when she submitted a poem about rain rushing down the gutter to the Saturday Evening Post (it was immediately rejected).
+This interest initiated a passion for writing of all types.
+Her mania is fiction, and her pieces have won several awards.
+Never Retreat is her third novel and her fifth book of fiction.

-This interest facilitated her career in nonprofits doing public and community relations and marketing.
+However, like almost everyone, once she reached adulthood, she had to make a living.
+Her interest in the written word facilitated her career in nonprofits doing public and community relations and marketing.
 She’s worked for libraries, directed a small arts organization, and managed Denver’s beautification program.
 Simultaneously, she’s been a free-lance writer with publications in local, regional, and specialty publications for news and features.
 Her civic involvement includes grass-roots organizations, political campaigns, writers’ and arts’ groups, and children’s literacy.
 For years, she entered recipe contests and was a finalist once to the Pillsbury Bake Off.
 A special love is live theater.
 Had she been nine inches taller and thirty pounds lighter, she might have been an actress

-Her true passion is fiction, and her pieces have won several awards.
-Never Retreat is her third novel and her fifth book of fiction.
-She has a husband, two adult children, and three grandchildren.
+She has a husband, two adult children, and three grandchildren, all of whom are book-mad.
 For reasons unknown (an unacknowledged optimism?), she believes one person can make a difference in this world.
 Visit her at www.BonnieMcCune.com, where you also can read her blog “Ordinary People, Extraordinary Lives.”